Kennebec Gorge – Class II, III & IV

 Mile 0.00 – Harris Station Put-in: River Left.
 The put-in is a long series of steps with rails just below Harris Station.
 This dam was completed in 1954 and is the largest hydroelectric plant in Maine.
-Click here for a detailed description.
+Learn more about Harris Station Put-in.

 Mile 0.36 – Taster Rapid: Class II.
 First rapid on the run, featuring Ball Buster wave.

 Mile 0.63 – Rock Garden: Class III+.
 The ‘garden’ is on the left side of the run.
 Stay to the right to avoid it.

 Mile 0.80 – Chase Stream Sluice Eddy: River Right.
 Catch this eddy for a quick regrouping pause if you need it before you drop into Big Mama, which is just downstream.

 Mile 0.91 – Big Mama: Class IV.
 Also known as Three Sisters.
 This rapid features the biggest waves on the river.

 Mile 1.05 – Whitewasher: Class III.
 Avoid the big holes by staying to the left.

 Mile 1.11 – Alleyway Rapid: Class IV.
 Alleyway features a long wave train.

 Mile 1.41 – Pocket Eddy: River Left.
 Look for the ‘pocket’ eddy on river left.